-When building a wind farm, typically the wind turbines are sold to the wind farm developer along with a service contract for a number of years from project practical completion.
-The service contract can take a number of general forms:
+Typically an OEM sells wind turbines to the wind farm developer along with a service contract.
+The service contract extends for a number of years from project practical completion.
+It can take a number of general forms:

 - Availability Guarantee

 - Service Only